Course Information

 Cellular Phones and Laptops in Lecture Policy

 Students are prohibited from using cellular phones and laptops in lecture unless they receive explicit permission from the instructor.
 It is not practical to take notes with a laptop for this course.
-Students will need to write on the handouts, quickly draw pipeline diagrams, and sketch microarchitectural block diagrams during lecture.
+Students will need to write on the handouts and quickly sketch diagrams during lecture.
 The distraction caused by a few students using (or misusing) laptops during lecture far outweighs any benefit.
 Tablets are allowed as long as they are kept flat and used exclusively for note taking.
 If you feel that you have a strong case for using a laptop during lecture then please speak with the instructor.

 Late Assignment Policy

-Lab assignment code must be submitted electronically via GitHub.
-Lab reports must be submitted electronically in PDF format via Cavnas.
+Project code must be submitted electronically via GitHub.
+Project reports must be submitted electronically in PDF format via Cavnas.
 No other formats will be accepted!
 All assignments must be submitted by 11:59pm on the due date unless otherwise specified.
-No extensions will be granted except for serious illness or family emergency.
-The instructors must be notified of this serious illness or family emergency in advance if at all possible.
+No extensions will be granted except for serious illness, family emergency, or medical emergency.
+The instructors must be notified of this emergency in advance if at all possible.
 You can continue to resubmit your files as many times as you would like up until the deadline, so please feel free to push your code to GitHub and upload to Canvas early and often.
-If you attempt to submit an assignment even one minute past the deadline, then the assignment will be closed and you will not be able to submit.
+If you submit an assignment even one minute past the deadline, then the assignment will be marked as late and not graded.
+We simply cannot accept late work given the tight timeline of the course.
+Please plan your time accordingly!

 Regrade Policy